InertSloth/zipbundler/docs/index.md

 ## What are Presets?

-Python-Apathetic-Template offers three types of presets:
+Zipbundler offers three types of presets:

 - **Preset Rules**: Pre-configured prompt rules that get added to each AI interaction
   - Code quality standards